Frequently Asked Questions About Course Evaluations

 I'm a graduate student teaching assistant.
 Am I allowed to see my course evaluation reports?

-Yes, like any other instructor, you may view your evaluation reports online.
+Yes, when you are listed as the primary or secondary instructor of record, you may view your evaluation reports online.
 Follow the access instructions to log in.
 If you have difficulty logging into or navigating the Course Evaluations website, please contact Evan Widney (Evan.Widney@duke.edu) for assistance.

 If I'm the secondary instructor of a course, can I still get a copy of the report?